A Local’s Guide to the Costa Smeralda & Northeastern Sardinia

 Where is the Costa Smeralda?

 The Costa Smeralda consortium is in the northeast of Sardinia, about a half hour north of Olbia, which is the biggest city in the area.
-From Cagliari, Sardinia’s capial city, the Costa Smeralda is about 185 miles northeast and 3.5 hours away by car.
+It's about 185 miles northeast of Cagliari (3.5 hours by car).
+The nearest airport is in the city of Olbia, which is right at the edge of the area.

-One distinct difference between this development and a real town is that rather than houses, you’ll find villas that are seamlessly integrated into nature and the landscape.
+One distinct difference between this development and a real town is that rather than apartments and normal houses, you’ll find villas that are seamlessly integrated into nature and the landscape.
 You can immediately perceive this difference, and will notice the contrast with the buildings in the neighboring areas outside of the consortium’s boundaries, which stick out from the landscape much more clearly.

 The coast here is a succession of small beaches and coves surrounded by Mediterranean scrubland, with juniper, olive trees, wild rosemary, and other plants that provide the typical fragrant scents of the coastal areas of Sardinia.